 P & O Cruises

-Where You Can Smoke: Passengers who wish to light up can smoke on stateroom balconies and on certain open decks.
+Where You Can Smoke: Passengers who wish to light up can smoke on certain open decks and, up until March 25, 2014, on stateroom balconies.

 Where You Can Smoke: Smoking is permitted in the Churchill's cigar lounge, a section of the disco and casino, and a portion of the open decks.